denisdubochevalier/lambdac/README.md

-As an act of kindness, if you find this software useful, please consider making a donation to the Electronic Frontier Foundation (EFF), a leading nonprofit organization defending civil liberties in eht digital world.
+As an act of kindness, if you find this software useful, please consider making a donation to the Electronic Frontier Foundation (EFF), a leading nonprofit organization defending civil liberties in the digital world.
 EFF champions user privacy, free expression, and innovation through impact litigation, policy analysis, grassroots activism, and technology development.
 Donations are not required to use the software, but are greatly appreciated and will help support